Fancy car & house.

 Before 2014, Colorado divorce lawyers actually had to litigate maintenance cases using the traditional alimony factors, such as need, ability to pay, assets, age & health of the spouses, duration of marriage, etc.

 In 2014, Colorado implemented a spousal support guidelines which, like the child support guidelines, applied to cases where the combined incomes did not exceed $360,000/yr.
-Since then, the guidelines have changed to lower the cap to $240,000 and to make other adjustments to reflect the fact that maintenance is no longer taxable.
+Since then, the guidelines have changed to lower the cap to $240,000 and make other adjustments to reflect that maintenance is no longer taxable.

 The guidelines have sapped some of that legal creativity – anyone can plug the spouse’s incomes into a Colorado alimony calculator, and see how much is owing.